-- 4.7.1 Students are entitled to view their marked examination for a period of 30 days following the publication of the results of a written examination. - 4.7.2 During the period referred to in 4.7.1, students may inspect the examination questions and assignments, as well as the grading schemes used to grade the examination.
-It is not allowed to copy or photograph in any way the exam questions or answers without the explicit approval of the examiner. - 4.7.3 The time and manner of the inspection and of the feedback on the examination is specified on Brightspace. - 4.7.4 The examiners determine where and when the feedback session will take place. - 4.7.5 At least five workdays before re-examination students will have an opportunity to inspect their marked exam. - 4.7.6 Students who are unable to attend a feedback session referred to in paragraph 4.7.3 due to demonstrable circumstances beyond their control are granted another opportunity, if possible within the period referred to in Fout!
+- 4.7.1 Students are entitled to inspect and receive feedback on their graded examination within a maximum period of 30 calendar days following the publication of the results of a written or digital examination, and in any case before the resit takes place. - 4.7.2 During the period referred to in 4.7.1, students may inspect the examination questions and assignments, as well as the grading schemes used to grade the examination.
+Photographing or any other form of copying of the exam questions, answers and grading schemes is not permitted without the examiner's explicit approval. - 4.7.3 The time and manner of the inspection and of the feedback session on the examination are specified in the Prospectus or Brightspace. - 4.7.4 The examiner determines where and when the inspection of the examination paper and the feedback session will take place. - 4.7.5 At least five workdays before re-examination students will have an opportunity to inspect their marked exam. - 4.7.6 Students who are unable to attend a feedback session referred to in paragraph 4.7.3 due to demonstrable circumstances beyond their control are granted another opportunity, if possible within the period referred to in Fout!
 Verwijzingsbron niet gevonden..

-Article 4.8 - Exemptions or deviation from examinations and/or practicals
+Article 4.8 - Exemptions or deviation from examinations and/or practical assignments

-- 4.8.1 At the student's request and after consultation with the examiner in question, the Board of Examiners may grant the student exemption from one or more examinations or practicals if the student: - has completed a component at a research university or university of applied sciences that is similar in content and level to the component for which the student is requesting exemption; or

-- has demonstrated, through relevant work or professional experience, that he or she has acquired sufficient skills and knowledge in relation to the component in question. - 4.8.2 If an exemption is granted, a student receives the ECTS allocated for the component for which the exemption was granted. - 4.8.3 An exemption will not be granted on the basis of components obtained on Bachelor's level.
+- 4.8.1 At the student's request and after consultation with the examiner in question, the Board of Examiners may grant the student exemption from one or more examinations or practicals if the student: - has completed a component at a research university or university of applied sciences that is similar in content and level to the component for which the student is requesting exemption; or - has demonstrated, through relevant work or professional experience, that they have acquired sufficient skills and knowledge in relation to the component in question. - 4.8.2 If an exemption is granted, a student receives the ECTS allocated for the component for which the exemption was granted. - 4.8.3 An exemption will not be granted on the basis of components obtained on Bachelor's level.
 The student can however then still request a deviation.
-A deviation implies that the student is allowed to complete another component as a replacement for the component for which a deviation was granted. - 4.8.4 The extent of the exemptions or deviations may not exceed 12 ECTS credits.
+A deviation implies that the student is allowed to complete another component as a replacement for the component for which a deviation was granted. - 4.8.4 The extent of the exemptions or deviations may not exceed 15 ECTS credits.
+This follows that the Thesis Research Project of 30 ECTS credits cannot be exempted.